Web search

 When you choose Grok during openclaw onboard or openclaw configure --section web,

-OpenClaw can also offer optional x_search setup with the same key.
+OpenClaw can also offer optional x_search setup with the same credential.

 This is a separate follow-up step inside the Grok path, not a separate top-level